Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-So, in order to proof that the involution in $\goth A$ is preclosed, we just need to argue that there are enough elements $a$ as in the lemma.
+So in order to prove that the involution in $\mathfrak A$ is preclosed, we just need to argue that there are enough elements~$a$ as in the lemma.
 This is the content of the next lemma.